Bitcoin-ABC/bitcoin-abc/doc/developer-notes.md

 Strings and formatting
 ------------------------

-- Be careful of `LogPrint` versus `LogPrintf`. `LogPrint` takes a `category` argument, `LogPrintf` does not.

-  - *Rationale*: Confusion of these can result in runtime exceptions due to formatting mismatch, and it is easy to get wrong because of subtly similar naming

 - Use `std::string`, avoid C string manipulation functions

   - *Rationale*: C++ string handling is marginally safer, less scope for